-During the fourth quarter of 2023, we performed a quantitative impairment assessment for our Business reporting unit given the low excess of fair value over carrying value identified in our prior annual impairment assessment and increased competitive and market pressures experienced throughout 2023.
-These pressures have resulted in lower projected cash flows primarily driven by secular declines in wireline services and products across our Business customer groups.
+During the fourth quarter of 2023, we performed a quantitative impairment assessment for our Business reporting unit given the low excess of fair value over carrying value identified in our 2022 annual impairment assessment and increased competitive and market pressures experienced throughout 2023.
+These pressures resulted in lower projected cash flows primarily driven by secular declines in wireline services and products across our Business customer groups.
 In connection with Verizon's annual budget process in the fourth quarter of 2023, leadership completed a comprehensive five-year strategic planning review of our Business reporting unit resulting in declines in financial projections driven by market dynamics as compared to the prior year five-year strategic planning cycle.
-The revised projections were used as a key input into the Business reporting unit's annual goodwill impairment test performed in the fourth quarter.
-In addition, changes in the macroeconomic environment, including interest rate and inflationary pressures have also impacted the fair value of the reporting unit.
+The revised projections were used as a key input into the Business reporting unit's annual goodwill impairment test performed in the fourth quarter of 2023.
+In addition, changes in the macroeconomic environment, including interest rate and inflationary pressures also impacted the fair value of the reporting unit.
 We applied a combination of a market approach and a discounted cash flow method reflecting current assumptions and inputs, including our revised projections, discount rate and expected growth rates, which resulted in the determination that the fair value of our Business reporting unit was less than its carrying amount.
-As a result, in the fourth quarter of 2023 we recorded a non-cash goodwill impairment charge of approximately \$5.8 billion (\$5.8 billion after-tax) in our consolidated statement of income.
+As a result, in the fourth quarter of 2023, we recorded a noncash goodwill impairment charge of approximately \$5.8 billion after-tax) in our consolidated statement of income.
 The goodwill balance of the Business reporting unit was approximately \$7.5 billion prior to the occurrence of this impairment charge.
-In our Business reporting unit, if all other assumptions were to remain unchanged, we expect the impairment charge would increase by approximately \$1.0 billion if the terminal value growth rate declined by 50 basis points, or \$1.3 billion if the discount rate increased by 50 basis points, or \$1.1 billion if the EBITDA margin decreased by 100 basis points.
-See Note 4 to the consolidated financial statements for additional information.